-The Board shall furnish and equip new departments, and provide additional equipment for expansion and pay all utility costs, for installation and operation as in the Food Service budget.
+The Board shall furnish and equip new departments, provide additional equipment for expansion, and pay all utility costs for installation and operation as in the Food Service budget.

 Expendable equipment shall be replaced during the school year by the School Food Service Department at each school from regular operating funds when available.
-A list of supply items needed the following year will be turned in annually on the date set by the Coordinator.
-These items shall be combined for purchasing from district funds, if available.
+A list of supply items needed in the following year shall be turned in annually on the date set by the Coordinator.
+These items shall be combined for purchasing from District funds, if available.

-Non-expendable equipment items shall be replaced by the Board, and shall be purchased according to specifications developed by the Coordinator of School Food Service.
+Nonexpendable equipment items shall be replaced by the Board, and shall be purchased according to specifications developed by the Coordinator of School Food Service.
 The Board shall provide funds for maintenance of equipment.
-Managers shall notify the County Food Service Coordinator regarding necessary repairs.
+Managers shall follow County procedures regarding necessary repairs.